goschtl/zope/Zope3/branches/jinty-zodbless/src/zope/app/twisted/README.txt

     >>> from zope.app.twisted.server import ServerFactory
     >>> sf = ServerFactory(my_section)

-The server factory object knows how to create a server, given a ZODB database object.
+The server factory object knows how to create a server, given a resource factory object.
 The name is a combination of type, ip, and port, so that the Twisted code can distinguish between the different HTTP servers.

-    >>> db = 'my db'
+    >>> resource_factory = 'my rf'
-    >>> print sf.create(db)
+    >>> print sf.create(resource_factory)
-    HTTP:localhost:8080 server on *:8080, registered with my db, backlog 30
+    HTTP:localhost:8080 server on *:8080, registered with my rf, backlog 30

 It can create more than one, using different ports.

     >>> my_section.address = ('', 8081)
     >>> sf = ServerFactory(my_section)
-    >>> print sf.create(db)
+    >>> print sf.create(resource_factory)
-    HTTP:localhost:8081 server on *:8081, registered with my db, backlog 30
+    HTTP:localhost:8081 server on *:8081, registered with my rf, backlog 30

 The settings should actually work with FTP as well.

     >>> my_section.type = 'FTP'
     >>> my_section.address = ('127.0.0.1', 8021)
     >>> sf = ServerFactory(my_section)
-    >>> print sf.create(db)
+    >>> print sf.create(resource_factory)
-    FTP:127.0.0.1:8021 server on 127.0.0.1:8021, registered with my db, backlog 30
+    FTP:127.0.0.1:8021 server on 127.0.0.1:8021, registered with my rf, backlog 30